tbates/tbates.github.io/_posts/1995-03-10-detailed-umxModify.markdown

 ```

-umxModify Is a convenience function to re-run an mxModel, optionally adding, setting, or dropping parameters.
-The main utility of `umxModify` is compactness.
+`umxModify` Is a convenience function to add, set, or drop parameters, re-name, and re-run a model.
+Its main benefit is compactness.

 For example, this one-liner drops a path labelled "Cs", tests the effect, and returns the updated model